sgchun/nps/README.md

 ## Input files for NPS
 To run NPS, you need the following set of input files:

-1. **GWAS summary statistics.** This is a tab-delimited text file.
+1. **GWAS summary statistics.** This is a tab-delimited text file, sorted by chromsome numbers and positions.
 NPS requires the following seven essential columns:
 - `chr`: chromosome name starting with "chr."
 NPS expects only chromosomes chr1-chr22.
 - `pos`: base positions of SNP.
-- `ref` and `alt`: reference and alternative alleles of a SNP.
+- `ref` and `alt`: reference and alternative alleles of SNP.
 NPS does not allow InDels or tri-allelic SNPs.
 There should not be duplicated SNPs in the file.
 - `reffreq`: allele frequency of reference allele in the discovery GWAS cohort.
 - `pval`: p-value of association.
 - `effalt`: estimated *per-allele* effect size of alternative allele.
-For case/control GWAS, log(OR) should be used for this.
-NPS will convert this value to an effect size relative to standardized genotype using `reffreq`.
+For case/control GWAS, log(OR) should be used.
+NPS will convert `effalt` to effect sizes relative to the standardized genotype using `reffreq` values.

 ```
 chr	pos	ref	alt	reffreq	pval	effalt